 We're just starting to go through the alphabet in our at-home preschool by learning about all sorts of things that begin with the letter A. We're learning about apples, ants, airplanes, alligators, and our own name.
-To help with name recognition, I made this simple sensory bin for AJ to use all week.
+To help with name recognition, I made this simple sensory bin for my youngest to use all week.

 I started with a shoebox-sized plastic bin with a lid.
 That way when we're not playing with it, we can close it up securely.
 I then filled it with a variety of dried beans.
 I had several already-opened bags of beans in my cupboard, so I filled it with black beans, red beans, lentils, and split peas.
 I liked the variety of colors and plan on using this for several other sensory bins I have planned.

 AJ spent a long time playing with her bin.
 She ran her fingers through it.
 Hid all the letters under the beans, and spent a very long time scooping and pouring.
 We also worked together to spell her name with all the different letters in the bin.

 Sort the letters into piles of like letters

 Try to spell your name using different types of letters.